Self-similar signed growth-fragmentations: A distinguished family of signed growth-fragmentations

-\begin{Rk} \begin{enumerate} \item If we believe that the sizes of the excursions cut at heights form a signed growth-fragmentation process $\Xbf$ (this will be stated in the following section), then Theorem \ref{thm:mu_z} describes the law of the \emph{spine} defined in section \ref{sec:change measure}.
-Namely, it is given by the difference of (the real part of) trajectories $R^{\alpha}$ and $L^{\alpha}$ coming down from infinity, taken at a Brownian hitting time.
-Since the latter are subordinators of index $\frac12$ and $X^{\alpha}$ is an $\alpha$--stable Lévy process, this yields a stable Lévy process of index $\theta=\frac{\alpha}{2}$. \item We remark that this is consistent with the martingales appearing in \cite{BBCK}.
+\begin{Rk} \begin{enumerate} \item Assuming that the \emph{sizes} of the excursions cut at heights form a signed growth-fragmentation process $\Xbf$ (this will be stated in the following section), Theorem \ref{thm:mu_z} describes the law of the \emph{spine} defined in section \ref{sec:change measure}.
+Indeed, specifying the key formula \eqref{eq: key formula excursions} in the case when $F({\mathfrak u}_1^s, {\mathfrak u}_2^s)$ is a function of the size $\Delta e^a_s$, we get that the value of the spine at height $a$ for $\Xbf$ is given by looking at the size ${\mathfrak h}_2^z(\tau_2(A_2(\infty)))-{\mathfrak h}_1(\tau_1(A_1(\infty)))$ of the unbounded excursion of $\widetilde{\mathfrak U}_a^z$ above $a$.
+As the height $a$ increases, the spine is therefore given by the time-reversal of the difference of (the real part of) trajectories $R^{\alpha}$ and $L^{\alpha}$ coming down from infinity, taken at a Brownian hitting time.
+For this reason, we say that the spine amounts to \emph{targeting a point at infinity} (in the picture given by $\hfrak_1$, $\hfrak^z_2$).
+Finally, since the latter hitting times are subordinators of index $\frac12$ and $X^{\alpha}$ is an $\alpha$--stable Lévy process, this yields a stable Lévy process of index $\theta=\frac{\alpha}{2}$, and with positivity parameter $\rho':=1-\rho$. \item We remark that, in the spectrally negative case, this is consistent with the martingales appearing in \cite{BBCK}.
 Indeed, they have the same form with a power given by $\omega_+ = \theta+\frac32 = (\theta+1)+\frac12$.
 Hence $\omega_+$ is the power appearing in $M_a$ plus one half.
-Moreover, since we have chosen $c_+$ and $c_-$ such that $\theta(1-\rho) = 1/2$, the $h$-transform used to condition the $\theta$-stable process to remain positive is given by $x\mapsto x^{\theta(1-\rho)}=\sqrt{x}$ (see \cite{CC}).
-Therefore, under $\gamma_z$ with $z>0$, if $\overline{\Xbf}^+$ denotes under the family of \emph{positive} excursions obtained by removing from $\Xbf$ the negative sizes (together with their progeny), then for any nonnegative measurable function $f$,
+We can naturally retrieve this extra $1/2$ in our setting as follows.
+First, under $\gamma^{\alpha}_z$ (with $z>0$), let $\Xbf^+$ denote the family of \emph{positive} excursions obtained by removing from $\Xbf$ the negative sizes (together with their progeny).
+Then for any nonnegative measurable function $f$, one can leverage the \emph{many-to-one} formula given in \cref{lem: key formula} and the description of the spine in \cref{rk: spine excursions}(i) to express